 The government has an unfathomable amount of data -- and it grows more and more each year.
-This puts agencies in a unique and important position to use that data for the public good.
+This puts agencies in a unique and important position to use that data for good.
 Whether it be improving government operations, solving some of the nation’s biggest challenges or empowering citizens in new ways, government agencies are in a position to leverage data like never before.

 This will be a key topic during Analytics Experience 2017, held September 18-20 at the Gaylord National Resort and Convention Center in National Harbor, Md.
 Though the conference appeals to all industries, with this year’s event taking place on the outskirts of Washington, DC, there will be stronger focus on government data and analytics.